justpenguins/Expensive./README.md

 - As a user, I want to be able to have the application be able to save the number of expenses on the account
 - As a user, I want to be able to call up a previously saved account

-- As a user, I want to be able to have a GUI that will allow me to add, remove, save, load, and receive feedback for my expenses
+- As a user, I want to be able to have a GUI that will allow me to add, remove, save and load my expenses

+Phase 4, task 2
+- I made the remove expense method in the Account class robust, so that it would throw an expense when the customer tries to remove an expense that doesn't exist.